getodk/central-backend/docs/api.md

 ## Creating an Entity [/projects/{projectId}/datasets/{name}/entities]

 ### Creating an Entity [POST]
 Creates an Entity in the Dataset.
-Request body takes the json representation of the entity.
+Request body takes the JSON representation of the Entity.
 It should have `uuid` and `label` property in addition to the user-defined properties of the Dataset in `data` property.
 For e.g.
 ```
 {
     "uuid": "54a405a0-53ce-4748-9788-d23a30cc3afa",